Samuel Colt: Early years (1814–1835)

-When Colt returned to the United States during 1832, he resumed working for his father, who financed the production of two guns, a rifle and a pistol.
+When Colt returned to the United States in 1832, he resumed working for his father, who financed the production of two guns, a rifle and a pistol.
 The first completed pistol exploded when it was fired, but the rifle performed well.
-His father would not finance any more development, so Samuel needed to find a way to pay for the development of his ideas.
-He had learned about nitrous oxide (laughing gas) from the factory chemist of his father's textile plant, so he took a portable laboratory on tour and earned a living performing laughing gas demonstrations across the United States and Canada, calling himself as "the Celebrated Dr. Coult of New-York, London and Calcutta".
+His father would not finance any further development, so Samuel needed to find a way to pay for the development of his ideas.
+He had learned about nitrous oxide (laughing gas) from the chemist at his father's textile plant, so he took a portable laboratory on tour and earned a living performing laughing gas demonstrations across the United States and Canada, calling himself as "the Celebrated Dr. Colt of New-York, London and Calcutta".
 Colt thought of himself as a man of science and believed if he could enlighten people about a new idea like nitrous oxide, he could in turn make people more receptive to his new idea concerning a revolver.
-He started his lectures on street corners and soon began doing the same in lecture halls and museums.
-As ticket sales decreased, Colt realized that "serious" museum lectures were not what the people wanted to pay money to hear and that it was dramatic stories of salvation and redemption the public craved.
+He started his lectures on street corners and soon worked his way up to lecture halls and museums.
+As ticket sales declined, Colt realized that "serious" museum lectures were not what the people wanted to pay for; it was dramatic stories of salvation and redemption the public craved.
 While visiting his brother John in Cincinnati, he partnered with sculptor Hiram Powers for his demonstrations with a theme based on The Divine Comedy.
 Powers made detailed wax sculptures and paintings based on demons, centaurs, and mummies from Dante's work.
-Colt constructed fireworks to complete the show, which was a success.
+Colt constructed fireworks for the finale of the show, which was a success.
 According to Colt historian Robert Lawrence Wilson, the "lectures launched Colt's celebrated career as a pioneer Madison Avenue-style pitchman".
-His public speaking skills were so prized that he was thought to be a doctor and was obligated to cure an apparent cholera epidemic aboard a riverboat by giving his patients a dose of nitrous oxide.
+His public speaking skills were so prized that he was thought to be a doctor and was pressed into service to cure an apparent cholera epidemic aboard a riverboat by giving stricken passengers a dose of nitrous oxide.